Maheshwar-Hecker/Discord_Bots/README.md

 **Thanks for trying Puneet Superstar!** Drop issues, ideas, or just *“Aur roast chahiye”* in the repo discussions.
 Let’s make Discord more *paisa-vasool* together! 🇮🇳🎉
 ```

-Copy-paste the block above into your README.
-It adds tables, icons, fenced code, and consistent headings—making the page look sharp while staying fully Markdown-compliant.